 Antigone’s clients range from technology start-ups to international corporations.
-Antigone has successfully protected companies involved in billion-dollar intellectual property litigation and has experience with technologies that range from pharmaceuticals and medical devices to Internet, software, and aerospace technologies and products that include consumer goods and apparel.
-She also has significant experience involving patent and trademark prosecution and litigation involving copyright, trademark, unfair competition, technology transfer, antitrust, and trade secret issues.
+She has represented companies involved in high stakes intellectual property litigation over technologies that range from pharmaceuticals and medical devices to Internet, software, cyber security, telecommunication, and aerospace technologies.
+Antigone has significant experience involving e-discovery related technologies and practices.
+She has also helped consumer products companies manage and grow brand-related assets, including companies focused on fitness, food, cosmetics, and apparel products.

 Before she founded Cloudigy Law, Antigone was a litigator at Finnegan, Henderson, Farabow, Garrett & Dunner LLP, in Washington, DC and managed the firm’s electronic litigation working group on e-discovery.
-Prior to law school, Antigone conducted scientific research involving clinical and pre-clinical biophysics and magnetic resonance studies at a large university medical center.
-This experience taught her the importance of business interests and needs when crafting legal solutions—a perspective often missing in the legal field.
+Before law school, Antigone conducted scientific research involving clinical and pre-clinical biophysics and magnetic resonance studies at a large university medical center.
+This experience sharpened her focus on business needs and the practical aspects of innovation efforts when crafting legal solutions—a perspective often missing in the legal field.

 She does much more than legal work, though.
 Antigone is an avid fruit and vegetable gardener and enjoys growing heirloom tomatoes in the summer.